Locating Theorems of Differential Inclusions Governed by Maximally Monotone Operators: Location via closed sets

-Moreover, since the $\omega-$limit set is connected, then it is contained in a connected component of $S\setminus S^+_W$.\\ Now, for $V \in C^1 (\O,\R)$, condition \ref{H2} is fulfilled and the proof is completed by taking $W(x):=- \langle\nabla V(x), f(x) \rangle$ for all $x\in \O$. \end{proof} \begin{remark} Corollary \ref{cor1} was also interpreted in \cite{DKV} for $V$ continuously differentiable and where \eqref{eq2} is viewed as a particular case of the standard differential inclusion problem.
-In our case, considering \eqref{eq2} looks like more natural when $A$ is the null operator.
+\begin{remark} \cref{cor1} was also interpreted in \cite{DKV} for $V$ continuously differentiable and where \eqref{eq2} is viewed as a particular case of the standard differential inclusion problem.
+In our case, \eqref{eq2} is naturally covered when $A$ is the null operator.
 Moreover, always in the settings of \eqref{eq2}, it is important to mention that if $S$ is an invariant set, LaSalle's theorem (see \cref{theorem:thm0}) gives us the best location of the $\omega$-limit set.
 This latter case will be the aim of the next section. \end{remark}